-The Choir explored new rhythms and sounds for the Spring 1999 concert featuring Norman Luboff’s African Mass and other African songs, with pianist James Mayhew and percussionist Darlene TerMarsch Millar.
+The Choir explored new rhythms and sounds for the Spring 1999 concert featuring Norman Luboff’s African Mass and other African songs, with pianist James Mayhew and percussionist Darlene TerMarsch Millar, and the choir in colourful sashes.
 Darlene had just returned as the Choir’s rehearsal accompanist after the Gilberts had coincidentally left to do missions work on the “Dark Continent”.
-Choir members wore colourful sashes for this concert.
 The InterChoir Workshop held in October 1999 at Fellowes High School was hosted by our Choir, which was directed by Kevin.
 The Grand Finale Concert’s combined choirs performed under the direction of Gerald Neufeld.

 For a complete change of pace, we presented the music of Gilbert & Sullivan’s The Mikado in the Spring of 2000, with choir soloists in costume – both at the concert and at the Mall!
 During this decade, the Choir participated many times in the Kiwanis Festival, and sang in Summer Sounds at the Marina.